Reduce your risk

 • SAMHSA’s Harm Reduction Framework

-Explore harm reduction principles, evidence-based best practices, the history of harm reduction in the United States, and more.
+Explore secondary prevention principles, evidence-based best practices, the history of secondary prevention in the United States, and more.